 Harvoni is a single tablet that contains a combination of two drugs.
 It’s taken once a day for 12 to 24 weeks.

-People using Viekira Pak (a combination of three medications) take four to six pills per day for 12 to 24 weeks.
+People using Viekira Pak (a combination of three medications) take four to six pills per day for 12 weeks.

 Both drugs have been shown to cure more than 90 percent of patients with HCV genotype 1.